globus-gladier/gladier-patterns-examples-2022/README.md

 ```

-### SSX flow
+### Running the simplified SSX application

-The SSX flow uses the [DIALS Package][https://dials.github.io/], and requires the following dependencies
+The simplified SSX application uses the [DIALS Package](https://dials.github.io/), and requires the following dependencies
 for its compute endpoint:

 ```bash